sourcefuse/loopback4-microservice-catalog/packages/cli/README.md

-  -a, --applicationClassName=applicationClassName  Class name of the service you want to deploy -d, --dir=dir                                    Name of the dir to store arc-cdk files -i, --iac=(lambda)                               iac for the service -p, --packageJsonName=packageJsonName            Package name for arc-cdk -r, --relativePathToApp=relativePathToApp        Relative path to the service you want to deploy --help                                           show manual pages
+  -a, --applicationClassName=applicationClassName  Class name of the service you want to deploy -d, --dir=dir                                    Name of the dir to store arc-cdk files -i, --iac=(lambda)                               iac for the service

+  -o, --overwriteDockerfile                        Overwrite the existing Dockerfile for Lambda deployment (if it
+                                                   exists)?

+  -p, --packageJsonName=packageJsonName            Package name for arc-cdk

+  -r, --relativePathToApp=relativePathToApp        Relative path to the service you want to deploy

+  --help                                           show manual pages
 ```